 We’re in the growth stage.
 It’s a little challenging but now after having operated for 4 years, we have gone through various learning phases.

-We now are in the process of constructing our building that will be completely women-centric with a childcare centre for the children of the employees, that will be ready by April 2019 in Dhapasi.
+We now are in the process of constructing our building that will be completely women-centric with a childcare center for the children of the employees, that will be ready by April 2019 in Dhapasi.

 7. What challenges did you face while starting the company and what are the challenges you are facing right now?